Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 Why Experience Changes the Price

 Lower-cost designers are usually still be learning.
 Their too-good-to-be-true price tag might reflect a DIY education from YouTube University (hey, we all have to start somewhere) or a few template-based projects under their belt.
 That doesn’t make them bad designers, just earlier in their career.
-But it does mean you may be paying for trial-and-error, so keep that in mind before falling in love with the shiny $500 price tag.
+But it does mean you may be paying for trial-and-error, so keep that in mind before falling in love with a shiny $500 price tag.

 Speed & Efficiency